Authorities say drug resistant HIV rises in Zimbabwe — Nigeria Today

 Authorities say drug resistant HIV rises in Zimbabwe

+“We are trying to make sure that everyone who is HIV positive is tested and immediately put on antiretroviral drugs,’’ he said.

+An estimated 1.2 million people are living with HIV in Zimbabwe.
+(Xinhua/NAN)

-The post Authorities say drug resistant HIV rises in Zimbabwe appeared first on The Herald Nigeria.
+The post Authorities say drug resistant HIV rises in Zimbabwe appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share